Asia hedge fund recovery set to stall as market slide bites

 A 20 percent drop in Asian shares since August has wiped out the entire performance gains of regional hedge funds for the year, as measured by the Eurekahedge Asia index.
 And the outlook for returns for the rest of the year remains blurred.

-"I don't see how we can see a massive amount of inflows in the rest of the year," said James Fallon, director, financing sales in Asia Pacific, at Bank of America Corp (BAC.N).
+"I don't see how we can see a massive amount of inflows in the rest of the year," said James Fallon, director, financing sales in Asia Pacific, at Bank of America Corp .

 "Performance is tough to come by so it might be tough to regain the all-time highs," Singapore-based Fallon said.